-The committee sets the performance measures in the first quarter of each year based on management's confidential business plan and budget for the coming year, which typically includes planned revenue growth, cost management and profit goals.
+The Compensation Committee sets the performance measures in the first quarter of each year based on management's confidential business plan and budget for the coming year, which typically includes planned revenue growth, cost management and profit goals.
 The committee also sets threshold, target and maximum performance levels.
 Maximum performance levels reflect ambitious goals which can only be attained when business results are exceptional.
 Threshold performance levels for the components are usually set at the prior year's performance level (unless a higher threshold is determined to be appropriate due to unsatisfactory financial performance in the prior year) or based on an analysis of the budget for the coming year.

-The committee also assesses actual performance relative to pre-set levels and, in doing so, determines the amount of any final award payment.
+The Compensation Committee also assesses actual performance relative to pre-set levels and, in doing so, determines the amount of any final award payment.
 In determining final awards and in evaluating personal performance, the committee considers adjustments to GAAP net income and other corporate performance measures for unplanned, unusual or non-recurring items of gain or expense.

 Each participant in the CIP is allocated a targeted incentive as a percentage of his or her base salary which is payable if the Company's performance satisfies the Target performance points for all components under the CIP and satisfies the qualifying criteria.
-The table below shows the targeted benefit for the named executive officers for 2017.
+The table below shows the targeted benefit for the named executive officers for 2018.

-Executive Name & Title Targeted Benefit (% of Base Salary) Targeted Benefit (\$) George A. Makris, Jr., Chief Executive Officer 85.00% \$ 556,750 Robert A. Fehlman, Chief Financial Officer 70.00% \$ 248,500 Marty D. Casteel, Senior Executive Vice President 70.00% \$ 248,500 Mark W. Funke, President & CEO, Bank SNB Paul D. Kanneman, EVP, Chief Information Officer 40.00% \$ 102,000
+Executive Name & Title Targeted Benefit (% of Base Salary) Targeted Benefit (\$) George A. Makris, Jr., Chief Executive Officer 100.00% \$ 720,000 Robert A. Fehlman, Chief Financial Officer 70.00% \$ 262,500 Marty D. Casteel, Senior Executive Vice President 70.00% \$ 262,500 Stephen C. Massanelli, EVP, Chief Administrative Officer 45.00% \$ 135,000 Patrick A. Burrow, EVP, General Counsel, & Secretary 40.00% \$ 112,800 Mark W. Funke, Southwest Division President, Simmons Bank 40.00% \$ 186,000 Barry K. Ledbetter, Southeast Division President, Simmons Bank 40.00% \$ 131,207